-Mount Bandai (”Ö’òŽR, Bandaisan) is a 1816 meter tall, dormant volcano overlooking Aizu-Wakamatsu in western Fukushima Prefecture.
-One of the 100 famous mountains of Japan, it used to have a conical shape that earned it the nickname Aizu-Fuji due to is resemblance to Mount Fuji.
-However in 1888, Mount Bandai underwent the most devastating volcanic eruption in recent Japanese history, which drastically changed its shape and formed the Urabandai area behind the volcano.
+Mount Bandai (”Ö’òŽR, Bandaisan) is a 1816 meter tall volcano overlooking Aizu-Wakamatsu in western Fukushima Prefecture.
+One of the 100 famous mountains of Japan, it used to have a conical shape, which earned it the nickname Aizu-Fuji due to is resemblance to Mount Fuji.
+However in 1888, one of the most powerful eruptions in recent history drastically changed Mount Bandai's shape and formed the Urabandai area behind the mountain.

 Visitors can approach the mountain via the Bandaisan Gold Line, a sightseeing road which leads up the southwestern side of the mountain, before descending down into the Urabandai highlands.
 The road is a popular destination in late October when the fall foliage turns the slopes bright orange and yellow.